SeafarersWind/pokegreen/README.md

-# Pokémon Red and Green
+# Pokémon Aka and Midori

 This is a disassembly of the Japanese version of Pokémon Red and Green, forked from [pokered](https://github.com/pret/pokered).